f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 #.
 In ``Credentials Source``, fill as below

     #.
 Username Source : Change this value to ``session.logon.last.username``
     #.
 Clear out the text in  ``User Realm Source``.
-The domain is similar between Azure AD and on-prem AD so we don't need a realm variable.
+The domain is similar between Entra ID and on-prem AD so we don't need a realm variable.

 #.
 In ``SSO Method Configuration``, fill as below